- When Should I Get My Dachshund Fixed?

 - Increases risk of recessed vulva

-- Increases risk of osteosarcoma (bone cancer) if done before one year
+- Increases risk of osteosarcoma (bone cancer)

-- Doubles small risk of urinary tract tumors
+- Increases risk of urinary tract tumors

 Chemical Neutering: This is a method used on younger dogs (3-10 months) that is meant to render the male sterile in a non-surgical form by injecting chemicals in the testicles to disrupt hormone-producing cells.
 This approach is a newer one, and studies show great promise for short-term effects but have yet to see how well it works in the long run.